-ALCG allocations in this Call for Applications will be 20-50 MSU per project, for a 12-month period from 1 July 2021 to 30 June 2022, with allocations distributed evenly across each quarter unless there is a technical reason for a non-uniform pattern of use.
+Successful allocations will be valid for a 12-month period from 1 July 2022 to 30 June 2023, with allocations distributed evenly across each quarter unless there is a technical reason for a non-uniform pattern of use.

 For accounting purposes, successful projects will be set up as new, dedicated projects on NCI systems.